Equidistribution of $q$-orbits of closed geodesics: Introduction

 where $\epsilon_K$ is the fundamental unit of $K$, and the ineffective lower bound is due to Siegel (via the class number formula).
 A slight reinterpretation of Duke's original treatment of the Weyl sums is then to relate their square to the product of $L$-functions

 where $\chi_K$ denotes the quadratic character associated to $K$ via class field theory.
-This is obtained using an explicit version of Waldspurger's formula (actually Duke related the Weyl sums to Fourier coeffecients of half integral weight Maa{\ss} forms using an explicit correspondence of Maa{\ss}).
-The result now follows from a subconvexity bound for $L(1/2,f\otimes \chi_K)$ in terms of the discriminant of $K$.
+This is obtained using an explicit version of Waldspurger's formula \cite{Waldspurger85} (actually Duke related the Weyl sums to Fourier coeffecients of half integral weight Maa{\ss} forms using an explicit correspondence of Maa{\ss}).
+The result now follows from a subconvexity bound for $L(1/2,f , \chi_K)$ in terms of the discriminant of $K$.
 This was obtained by Duke building on a breakthrough of Iwaniec \cite{Iw87}.

-Our approach follows the same route; on the one hand we need lower bounds for the contribution from the constant function, and on the other hand we need upper bounds for the non-constant Weyl sums.
-The lower bound for the constant function is achieved via a study of the small scale distribution of $(\tfrac{a}{q},\tfrac{\overline{a}}{q})$ on the torus $(\R/\Z)^2$ where $a\overline{a}\equiv 1\modulo q$.
-To upper bound the Weyl sums we will use as a substitute for Waldspurger's formula the \emph{Birch--Stevens formula} which in its original form states;
+Our approach follows the same route; on the one hand we need \emph{lower} bounds for the contribution from the constant function, and on the other hand we need \emph{upper} bounds for the non-constant Weyl sums.
+The lower bound for the constant function is achieved via a study of the small scale distribution of $(\tfrac{a}{q},\tfrac{\overline{a}}{q})$ on the torus $(\R/\Z)^2$ where $a\overline{a}\equiv 1\modulo q$, see Section \ref{sec:distri}.
+To upper bound the Weyl sums we will use as a substitute for Waldspurger's formula the \emph{Birch--Stevens formula} \cite[Proposition 6.1]{No19} which in its original form states;

-where $\chi$ is a Dirichlet character of conductor $q$, $\tau(\overline{\chi})$ is a Gauss sum and $f_E$ is a weight 2 holomorphic form associated to an elliptic curve $E/\Q$.
+where $\chi$ is a primitive Dirichlet character modulo $q$, $\tau(\overline{\chi})$ is a Gauss sum and $f_E$ is a weight 2 holomorphic form associated to an elliptic curve $E/\Q$.
 The period integrals above are known as \emph{modular symbols}.
 This formula generalizes to non-primitive characters and to general Hecke--Maa{\ss} forms $f$ by taking in place of the modular symbol, the central value of the \emph{additive twist $L$-series} of $f$ defined by analytic continuation of